coolguydork/renamer/README.md

 ## Add conservative PDF metadata

-For PDFs, the script can also write a conservative set of native metadata fields in both PDF Info and XMP.
-This mode is designed to prioritize safety:
+For PDFs, the script can write a conservative set of native metadata fields in both PDF Info and XMP.
+This mode prioritizes safety:

-- It only attempts PDF metadata writes for `.pdf` files
+- Only attempts metadata writes for `.pdf` files
-- It skips PDFs that appear encrypted
+- Skips PDFs that appear encrypted
-- It skips PDFs that appear digitally signed
+- Skips PDFs that appear digitally signed
-- It creates a backup copy before any metadata update
+- Creates a backup copy before any metadata update
-- It can optionally validate the PDF after writing and restore the backup automatically if validation fails
+- Can optionally validate the PDF after writing and restore the backup automatically if validation fails

 ```bash
 python3 /path/to/ollama_document_renamer.py /path/to/archive \